allgreed/presentations/into-to-validation/main.md

     ... // pure function now :D
 }
 ```
+Note:
-Note: but this is kind of hacky... and gets messy quickly :C
+- but this is just a trick
+- sometimes it works, sometimes it doesn't
 <!--v-->

 ### Why we test?